 on all orders over $99*

-So, who does not love wearing Rings?
-We totally support that and want you to wear all of your beautiful jewellery pieces during any occasion ...except for these few instances:
+So, who doesn’t love wearing rings?
+We at Bogart’s Jewellers fully support that.
+We encourage you to wear your beautiful, custom jewellery pieces during any occasion ...except for these few instances:

 1. Water Activities

-Cooler water can cause your fingers to shrink making it easier for your rings to slip off.
-Earrings with loose backings are also prone to falling off while out in the water.
+Cooler water can cause your fingers to shrink making it easier for your rings to slip off, even your custom engagement ring that’s a perfect fit.
 Prolonged exposure to chemicals found in a pool such as chlorine can also cause damage.

 It is always better to leave your rings in a safe place or at home before hitting the water, so all of your pieces remain in pristine condition.

 2. Applying Lotions

 Lotion and beauty products easily build up and can dull the stones in your rings.
 We highly recommend putting on any lotion before you wear jewellery to avoid this.

 Hairspray is another product that can be harsh on your jewellery.
 Hairspray will cause a noticeable film to build up on your jewellery over time.
 This film can dull the brightness of the stones and metal of the ring.
 Make sure to follow the same rule for hair spray and apply it before you wear your jewellery.